tonym128/ttech/_posts/2019-12-15-making-a-badge.markdown

 ![](/images/2019/11/18650.png)
 - A 18650 Battery
 	- This is considered the most standard battery in the world, it's the same one as is used in Teslas!
-So you can feel a bit like a part of the future, just having one of these in your possesion, I think it's a 2800mah battery, but time will tell, literally on the day :)
+So you can feel a bit like a part of the future, just having one of these in your possession, I think it's a 2800mah battery, but time will tell, literally on the day :)

 ![](/images/2019/11/custom3dcase.jpg)
 - 3D Printed case